Use this free on-line guide to diagnose problems and make repairs around your home. Find parts and supplies too.

 The stove's burner heating element is a coil of metal sheathed in an insulator.
 Electrical current travels through the element.
 Resistance to the passing of electrical current causes the element to heat up.
 A precise temperature cannot be set for a burner, instead it is turned on and off repeatedly by the control to the achieve an average temperature.
 When it is set to a low temperature, the element is cycled on and off more frequently.
 For high temperatures, the heating element is energized longer with fewer on and off cycles.
 Some burners have two elements, with the second only being used only for high heat settings.

-When a burner does not heat at all, or only heats up to a lower than expected temperature, the problem is likely to be with the heating element, the temperature control, or the wiring.
+When a burner does not heat at all, or only heats up to a lower than expected temperature, the problem is likely to be with the heating element, the temperature control switch, or the wiring.
 If it only heats at the highest temperature, the problem is with the control or an electrical short, not the burner.
 If the burner works only intermittently, the problem is likely in the wiring or connectors.
 To test the heating element, try the following steps.

 First, disconnect the heating element from the stovetop.
 In most cases, this is done by lifting up the burner on the side opposite of the terminals (the part of the burner that disappears under the stovetop).
 Remove the decorative ring.
-Pinch the receptacle block to which the element connects, and with your other hand, firmly pull the heating element free.

 Inspect the heating element.
 If you find bubbles, warping, or damage to the insulation sheath, the burner must be replaced.
 If the terminals are dirty or corroded, this can cause poor temperature control, intermittent problems or complete failure to heat.
 Clean the terminals with steel wool or very fine sand paper to restore good conductivity.